eclipse-edc/Samples/transfer/transfer-00-prerequisites/README.md

 Running this sample consists of multiple steps, that are executed one by one and following the same order.

-### 3. Register data plane instance for provider
+### 3. Register data plane instance for provider and consumer

 Before a consumer can start talking to a provider, it is necessary to register the data plane instance of a connector.
-This is done by sending a POST request to the management API of the provider connector.
-The [request body](resources/dataplane/register-data-plane-provider.json) should contain the data plane instance of the consumer connector.
+This is done by sending a POST request to the management API of the provider and consumer connectors.

+The [request body](resources/dataplane/register-data-plane-provider.json) should contain the data plane instance of the provider connector and [request body](resources/dataplane/register-data-plane-consumer.json) for the consumer.

-The registration of the provider data plane instance is done by sending a POST request to the management API of the connector.
+The registration of the provider and consumer data plane instances is done by sending a POST requests to the management API of the connector.

 Open a new terminal and execute: